Almost everyone knows that walking is good for their health and is a wonderful source of cardiovascular exercise.

 However, you can use your walking time to learn about your body and help it to function in a better, more comfortable way.

-• Also pay attention to how your arms move when you walk.
+• Also, pay attention to how your arms move when you walk.
 Are you holding tension in your shoulders or chest that would prevent them from gently swaying with each step?
 Do you keep your elbows tightly bent and pump your arms with unnecessary force?
-Think about letting your arms swing in a relaxed, natural way: your whole body will thank you for it.
+Think about letting your arms swing relaxed, naturally: your whole body will thank you for it.

 by Christine Washburn ACSM CPT/CIFT, M. Ed.